gavenma/gavenma.github.io/_pages/mofa.md

 ## Research Assistants

-### Xianyuan Song

-Xinyuan is an incoming PhD student at Emory University.
-His research interests include matrix sensing, sparse recovery and other non-convex optimization, deep learning problems.

-Education:

-- M.Sc. in Statistics, National University of Singapore (NUS)
-- B.Sc. in Physics and Mathematics, Peking University

 ### Jinji Yang

 He is currently a research assistant in the Department of Computer Science at the City University of Hong Kong.
 His research interests include matrix optimization and matrix sensing.